 I'm a keen cyclist and often to be found on my bike on our local roads.
 As a member of the RSPB and the World Wide Fund for Nature, I believe in the conservation of our green spaces - locally, nationally and overseas.

-I stood to be MP for Tooting at the 2015 General Election, where I narrowly lost.
-I also stood in the 2016 Tooting By-election and I continue to be an active campaigner and volunteer for our community.
+I stood to be MP for Tooting at the 2015 General Election, where I narrowly lost, standing again in the 2016 Tooting By-election and 2017 General Election.
+I continue to be an active campaigner locally and nationally.

-If you would like to get involved with any of my projects to improve our area - political or non-political - please get in touch (firstname.lastname@example.org).
+If you would like to get involved with any of my projects - political or non-political - please get in touch (firstname.lastname@example.org).